 If I can’t convince you to buy a smoker, you can still make this Smoked Whole Chicken with Blackened Seasoning recipe on your grill rather than smoking it.
 Just use the seasonings in this recipe in conjunction my tutorial for grilling a whole chicken over charcoal.
 Regardless of how you cook it, it is sure to be a hit with your family!

-Whether you smoke it, grill it, or bake it, I never recommend cooking chicken without a digital meat thermometer.
+Whether you smoke it, grill it, or bake it, I never recommend cooking chicken without a digital meat thermometer (affiliate link).
 It is the only way to ensure your meat is safe to eat while still at its juiciest!
 The $16 investment is well worth never having to eat dry chicken again!

 - 1 whole chicken